tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

 **[Click on the above video for our YouTube tutorial on Verifying VR Packages.]**

-There are some packages you will need for this project, and since you likely haven't used the Unity package manager yet, the following steps will teach you how to verify the packages you need for this project are properly installed, and how to install them if they are not.
-It will also serve as a template for installing any Unity package from the package manager:
+There are some packages you will need for this project, and since you likely haven't used the Unity package manager yet, the following steps will teach you how to verify that the packages you need for this project are properly installed, and how to install them if they are not.
+It will also serve as a template for installing any Unity package from the package manager.

 1. Launch Unity Hub and login to your Unity account.